 Edith Zagona (CEAE CADSWES) received a $493K award from the DOI Bureau of Reclamation for “RiverWare Support Services.”
 She also received $747K from DOE for “Bonneville Power CV-STR Integrated Hydro Model.”

-Congratulations to all of you as the college's research funding continues to grow!
+Congratulations to all of you!
 Please let us in the ADR office know how we can help you to maintain and expand your successful research programs.